JStumpp/awesome-android/readme.md

 - [Floating-Navigation-View](https://github.com/andremion/Floating-Navigation-View) - A simple Floating Action Button that shows an anchored Navigation View.

 #### Animations
-- [NineOldAndroids](https://github.com/JakeWharton/NineOldAndroids) - Library for using the Honeycomb animation API on all versions of the platform back to 1.0.
 - [Rebound](https://github.com/facebook/rebound) - Rebound is a Java library that models spring dynamics.
 - [Android View Animations](https://github.com/daimajia/AndroidViewAnimations) - Cute view animation collection.
 - [Android-Transition](https://github.com/kaichunlin/android-transition) - Allows the easy creation of view transitions that react to user inputs.